 Today you’ll be exploring downtown Louisville and its adjacent neighborhood NuLu, hopping into museums and touring bourbon distilleries.

 You’ll definitely be drinking today, but don’t worry, you won’t need a car: the free LouLift bus will take you everywhere you need to go today.
 It runs up and down Market and Main streets until 6pm, every day except Sunday.

 Depending on where you’re staying, you can leave your car behind and take a LYFT to and from your accommodation – or, find parking in NuLu or downtown and leave it all day!

-Once you’re thoroughly satiated, take a stroll through the modern art museum part of 21C.
-But don’t spend too long: this morning is all about museums, and there are lots more of them to see in this stretch of downtown, which is known as Museum Row!
+After eating, take a stroll through the modern art museum part of 21C.
+This morning is all about museums, and there are lots more of them to see in this stretch of downtown, which is known as Museum Row!

 Museum Hopping & Bourbon Tasting on Museum Row

 West Main Street is my favorite part of Downtown Louisville: it’s gorgeous and historic, with blocks of well-preserved beautiful old brick facades.